VatchalaBakthavatchalu/100DaysofMLCode-master/README.md

  ** Today's progress** : Learned python concepts on Control flow in udacity also learned about what is deep q-learning,Naive Bayes therom and revisited the Finding Lane Lines porject.

 ### Date:24/01/2019
- ** Today's progress** : Learned python concepts  also re-visited the Advance Lane Detection project and re-worked in code.
+ ** Today's progress** : Learned python loop concepts  also re-visited the Advance Lane Detection project and re-worked in code.

 ### Date:25/01/2019
  ** Today's progress** : Learned python concepts  also re-visited the Advance Lane Detection project and re-worked in code.